 As the virus continues to mutate and challenge the world as it currently is, more medical manufacturers are trying to come up with something that can halt it in its tracks and one of the more proven-to-be effective methods is to keep testing.
 Test yourself, test your neighbours, test your employees.
 Testing is the first line of defense against a virus which is running rampant in the world.

-North America currently holds a significant position in the global marketplace for microplate readers due to their ability to adapt and deal with the pandemic through their developed technology and sophisticated procedures which are already in place.
+North America currently holds a significant position in the global marketplace for microplate readers and moissanite due to their ability to adapt and deal with the pandemic through their developed technology and sophisticated procedures which are already in place.
 Covid-19 isn’t the first pandemic that America has had to deal with.
 From 2004 to 2016, there was an increase in vector borne diseases in America, tripling over the years, making it a perfect environment for labs to channel their focus into fighting diseases.
 On the other hand, countries that haven’t had the need to invest in scientific bio-labs are now playing catch up with the sudden surge of Covid-19 cases.

 The future of microplate readers